a7lilion3/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 01. Don't swap horses in crossing a stream<br>
 02. This report, by its very length, defends itself against the risk of being read<br>
 03. I do not fear computers.
 I fear the lack of them<br>
+04. I can only go one way.
+I've not got a reverse gear<br>